MGT 555 – Innovation and

 Summary

-This course is a joint initiative
+This course is a joint initiative between

-panel of industry experts and faculty.
+industry experts and faculty.

 Topics include: Design Criteria * Modularity * Project Planning * Lifecycle Assessment *